Solving the inverse parametric problem: Parametric Oscillator and Inverse Problem

-With these guidelines we use the PPM to obtain the pump waveform that realizes a $13$-mode circulator, as shown in Fig.~\ref{fig:circulator_experiment}.
-The nonreciprocal target scattering matrix of an ideal 13-mode circulator shown in Fig.~\ref{fig:circulator_experiment}(a).
-This scattering matrix is not physically realizable for arbitrary magnitude of the off diagonal elements.
+Nevertheless, we used the PPM to construct a complicated pump waveform for $13$-mode circulation, which obviously satisfies the above criteria because we verified it in an actual experiment, as shown in Fig.~\ref{fig:circulator_experiment}.
+The nonreciprocal target scattering matrix of an ideal 13-mode circulator is shown in Fig.~\ref{fig:circulator_experiment}(a).
+This ideal scattering matrix is not physically realizable for arbitrary magnitude of the off diagonal elements.
 Following the principles discussed above we use the PPM to iterate through the magnitude of the off-diagonal elements of $\matr{S}_\odot$, maximizing for nonreciprocity of the recovered scattering matrix, $\max\left[|\matr{S}_\text{rec}|-|\matr{S}^T_\text{rec}|\right]$.
 We arrive at the pumping scheme shown in Fig.~\ref{fig:circulator_experiment}(b) which contains only LF pumps.
 Programming this pumping scheme into our multifrequency lock in amplifier, we generate the measured scattering matrix shown in Fig.~\ref{fig:circulator_experiment}(c).
 Panel~\ref{fig:circulator_experiment}(d) illustrates the resulting circular routing between the 13 frequency modes, where the color coded arrows depict the magnitude of the dominant scattering processes.
 We do not achieve ideal circulation, but the unwanted scattering channels are suppressed by more than -20~dB, with approximately -6~dB transmission between modes in the desired direction of circulation.